America’s Cup – Freddie Carr reveals new key hardware will make them competitive

 Since the change to multihulls and foils for recent America’s Cup boats, top speed is always the favourite media topic, and here Carr said he expected 50 knots (57 mph) to be regularly obtained, with 55 knots (63 mph) expected on the bear-away for the downwind race legs.

-Not going to worry Lewis Hamilton but pretty scarry in 70ft monohull yacht.
+Not going to worry Lewis Hamilton but pretty scarry in a 70ft monohull yacht.

 It is expected that the teams will not reveal their crucial final foil sets until the Prada Challenger Series in January.